 Figure 3: Phase portraits of Eqs.
 (7)-(10).
-Upper row of the graphs feature a new type of fixed point-the half-stable fixed point that is stable from one side but not on the other.
+Upper row of the graphs features a new type of fixed point-the half-stable fixed point that is stable on one side but not on the other, hence the half filled bullets.